pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-beep.md

 Navigate to Settings - Company Details

 There is a file upload vulnerability where you can upload a jpg but it doesn't properly sanitise.
-So you can have shell.php.jpg, then use [Tamper Data](https://addons.mozilla.org/en-GB/firefox/addon/tamper-data-for-ff-quantum/) to intercept request and remove double extension.
+So you can have shell.php.jpg, then use [Tamper Data](https://addons.mozilla.org/en-GB/firefox/addon/tamper-data-for-ff-quantum/) or Burp to intercept request and remove double extension.
 Should then upload as a php.

 Have an nc -lvp 1234 waiting in a terminal and should get a reverse shell.